aristonl/hydra/README.md

 Hydra is an AMD64 / ARM based operating system built on top of the Inferno kernel.

 ## Documentation
-You can find the documentation in [Hydra/Documentation](https://github.com/FiReLScar/Hydra/tree/main/Documentation)
+You can find the documentation in [Hydra/Documentation](https://github.com/Null-LLC/Hydra/tree/main/Documentation)

+Looking how to build the Operating System?
+Find the Instructions [here](https://github.com/Null-LLC/Hydra/tree/main/Documentation/BuildInstructions.md).

 ## Get in touch
 Submit a contact form: https://null-llc.com/contact